What is Warhammer 40k?

 Warhammer 40k is one of the largest sci-fi franchises out there.
 That might seem daunting - how am I going to get to grips with it all?
 The truth is, you don't have to.
 Warhammer 40k has something in it for everyone.

-Warhammer 40k has hundreds of novels by dozens of authors starring a huge cast of characters from every faction – and now there are even books for children.
-You can play it on the tabletop in self-contained board games, rock up to a game club and play a friendly game against chums, or follow the tournament scene and become a competitive 40k master.
+Warhammer 40k has hundreds of novels by dozens of authors starring a huge cast of characters from every faction - and now there are even books for children.
+You can find self-contained 40k board games, rock up to a game club and play a friendly match of the wargame, or follow the tournament scene and become a competitive 40k master.

 Building and painting miniatures is a hobby in itself, whether you do it to unwind, to let your creative juices flow, or because you're chasing a coveted Golden Demon trophy.

-Whatever becomes your favourite part of the hobby, the Wargamer team is wild about it too, so check back regularly – we’ll keep you up to date with everything in the world of Warhammer 40k.
-Follow Wargamer on Google News to see us in your feed more often!
+Whatever becomes your favourite part of the hobby, the Wargamer team is wild about it too, so check back regularly - and why not introduce yourself in the official Wargamer Discord community?